HassanAlgoz/transformer/README.md

 ## Task

-Given a tweet-sized text, can the model tell whether it is `spam`?
+Given a text, can the model predict its label? e.g., spam/ham or positive/negative

 ## The Dataset

-1. Visit https://www.kaggle.com/code/matleonard/text-classification/input?select=spam.csv and look for `spam.csv` and download it.
+1. Visit https://www.kaggle.com/code/matleonard/text-classification/input?select=yelp_ratings.csv and look for `yelp_ratings.csv` and download it.

-2. Place the `spam.csv` as `data/small/span.csv`
+2. Place the `yelp_ratings.csv` as `data/yelp_ratings.csv`

+3. Explore the data using `explore.ipynb`

-3. Run the notebook `split_data.ipynb` to split it into: `trian, test, dev` sets
+4. Run the notebook `split_data.ipynb` to split it into: `trian, test, dev` sets

-Here is what `spam.csv` looks like:
+Here is what `yelp_ratings.csv` looks like:

 ```
-label,text
-ham,Ahhh.
-Work.
-I vaguely remember that!
-What does it feel like?
-Lol
-ham,I see the letter B on my car
-spam,Thanks for your subscription to Ringtone UK your mobile will be charged å£5/month Please confirm by replying YES or NO. If you reply NO you will not be charged
+"sentiment","text"
+1,"Excellent food and staff.
+ I hope the course hasn't undergone any changes like the restaurant atmosphere and food has!"
+0,"I really, really wanted to like The Chickery.
+I imagine this is what prison food is like."
+1,"Sabrina is my stylist.
+She always has great advice about how to style my hair and what products to use."
 ```

 Small data can be useful in searching for hyper-parameters.
 Then, for actual training, the more the better.